-Ultra-Met is a premium grade, permanently-bonded chrome carbide overlay plate made for the most severe abrasive wear environments.
+Ultra-Met is a premium grade, permanently-bonded chromium carbide overlay plate made for the most severe abrasive wear environments.
 Ultra-Met is a composite material of ultra-hard, chromium carbide crystals micro-embedded in a resilient alloy matrix.
 Ultra-Met’s extreme hardness, toughness and heat resistance has been industry proven to outlast almost all other materials.

 All Ultra-Met Overlay grades are produced to rigid specifications in our North American facility under strict process controls.
 The submerged arc welding process produces a permanently bonded, resilient overlay that resists to chipping or spalling.
 The result is a surface possessing an excellent combination of high resistance to erosion, severe abrasion and moderate impact strength.
 Our proprietary chemistry yields a superior overlay plate.
-Ultra-Met has exhibited wear resistance; up to 20 times that of mild steel.
+Ultra-Met has exhibited wear resistance up to 20 times that of mild steel.

 AVAILABLE STOCK SIZES (48″ X 120″ PLATES)

 - Outlasts AR steels by an average of 4 to 6 times

 - Superior resistance to chipping, peeling or separation

 - Many thickness combinations